 The Massachusets border sign was easy to miss, nailed high up on a tree, but I had pulled out my GAIA App. and knew I was close.
 Reaching the sign, I snapped a quick photo and turned to make my way back up to the parking lot where I had started.

 There was a couple at the parking lot when I arrived.
 They looked a little ragged and explained they were traveling throughout the Northeast, living out of their car.

 A lot has changed with Covid, including meeting more of these wandering nomads.
 They are out of work and don’t want to stay in motels and hotels, so they find parking areas off back roads and make their way around the country visiting less frequented places.

 We chatted for a few minutes before I told them I needed to move before it got too late.

 Camp for the night

-These woods were dense so I was careful to note my path as I made my way back into the trees.
+These woods were dense, so I carefully noted my path as I returned to the trees.
 I finally found two tall spruce trees and an old log.
-This would make a fine spot for the evening.
+This would make a good spot for the evening.

-As I ate dinner on my log seat I watched the sun setting for the evening.
-There was a nice sunset display just as the clouds cleared.
+As I ate dinner on my log seat, I watched the sun setting for the evening.
+There was a lovely sunset display just as the clouds cleared.
 Mother Nature was welcoming me home.